Written by Richard Perry

 *unconfirmed

 The table shows that the spreads on the Classic Account at Fusion Markets are extremely tight measured against competitors.
-The only broker that comes out slightly better is IG Markets.
+The two brokers that come out slightly better are IG Markets and AvaTrade.

 Commissions